UbiquityDotNET/Llvm.NET/Samples/Kaleidoscope/Chapter6/Kaleidoscope-ch6.md

 a semantic predicate that tests the current precedence level.
 If the current level is greater than or equal to the current level then that operator rule expression is allowed to match the input.
 Otherwise, the rule is skipped.
 Usually this is all hidden by the implicit support for precedence climbing and left recursion that is built-in to ANTLR4.
-However that requires fixing the precedence for operators in the grammar.
+However, that requires fixing the precedence for operators in the grammar.
 Thus, Kaleidoscope doesn't use the default left-recursion support, but does use the same concepts with custom semantic predicates in the code behind.